 11. One-strength-three-weakness reframe

-Many interviewers will probe weakness more than strength.
+Many interviewers probe weakness more than strength.
 Prep 3 weakness answers (technical, interpersonal, organisational) and 1 strong strength answer.
 Each: 60-second version + 90-second version + follow-up answers.

-12. Behavioural-question variant
+12. Behavioral-question variant

 Map my weakness to: "Tell me about a time you got tough feedback / failed / had to change your approach".
 One STAR-form story that covers all three angles.